friction2d/friction2d.github.io/_drafts/friction-095.md

 We have a universal Linux build recommended for most users.
 It's provided as a portable tarball, RPM, AppImage and Flatpak.

 * They are all identical, only the package format differs
-* Flatpak is sandboxed with limited access to the file system.
+* Flatpak is sandboxed with limited access to the file system
 * Third-party dependencies are kept in sync with the Windows build, only the compilers differ

 Ubuntu packages are built against system dependencies and differs from our universal build.